 Beta Gamma Sigma is an international honor society serving business programs accredited by AACSB International.
 Membership in Beta Gamma Sigma is the highest recognition a business student can receive by an AACSB accredited program.
 Only the upper 10 percent of junior and senior classes; or the upper 20 percent of graduating master’s classes are eligible to receive invitations to join Beta Gamma Sigma.
 Invited students become members through an induction ceremony.
 The benefits of membership include lifelong recognition, access to Beta Gamma Sigma's online career resource center, discounted publications, and opportunities to network with the best in the business world.

-Faculty Advisor: Dean Robin Anderson Please contact 503.943.7224 for information about this club.
+Faculty Advisor: Dean Robin Anderson

 The Christian Business Students Association exists to create a forum where students can discuss ethical and religious issues related to business.
 Some meetings are Bible studies, while others discuss ethical issues in relation to business.
 CSBA invites successful business leaders to share experiences in how to combine personal faith with the business world.
 CSBA also hosts The Mentors Forum dinner, and an event series to help develop future leaders, emphasizing ethical decision-making with reference to God.
 Other events include off-campus trips to Portland and Seattle businesses, a reflective retreat to the Oregon coast and community service.